Splunk (NASDAQ:SPLK) Releases Earnings Results, Beats Estimates By $0.25 EPS

-Splunk (NASDAQ:SPLK – Get Free Report) announced its earnings results on Wednesday.
-The software company reported $0.71 earnings per share for the quarter, topping analysts’ consensus estimates of $0.46 by $0.25, MarketWatch Earnings reports.
-Splunk had a negative return on equity of 17.89% and a negative net margin of 0.61%.
-The firm had revenue of $910.59 million for the quarter, compared to the consensus estimate of $889.29 million.
-During the same quarter in the previous year, the business earned ($0.94) EPS.
-The company’s revenue was up 14.0% compared to the same quarter last year.
+Splunk (NASDAQ:SPLK – Get Free Report) released its earnings results on Wednesday.
+The software company reported $0.71 earnings per share for the quarter, beating analysts’ consensus estimates of $0.46 by $0.25, MarketWatch Earnings reports.
+Splunk had a negative net margin of 0.61% and a negative return on equity of 17.89%.
+The company had revenue of $910.59 million for the quarter, compared to analysts’ expectations of $889.29 million.
+During the same quarter in the previous year, the company earned ($0.94) EPS.
+Splunk’s revenue for the quarter was up 14.0% on a year-over-year basis.
 Splunk updated its FY 2024 guidance to EPS and its Q3 2024 guidance to EPS.

 Insider Activity